 Psoriasis in Practice (PIP) - online distance learning

 The course can be accessed via any compatible device, computer, mobile and tablet.
 So you can start on one device and continue on another 24/7 (it remembers how much you have completed), at your own pace, in your own time and at your own convenience.
 Learn in bite sized chunks, whatever works well for your continuing learning needs.

 Psoriasis in Practice is a patient-centred education programme, using patient interviews and case studies, clearly illustrating the everyday impact of psoriatic disease on the individual.

-The programme helps nurses and healthcare professionals understand the individual needs of people with psoriasis, including how to assess and safely manage treatment for psoriasis patients.
+The programme helps healthcare professionals understand the individual needs of people with psoriasis, including how to assess and safely manage treatment for psoriasis patients.

 Below are brief descriptions of what is included in the Psoriasis in Practice (PiP) course: